 Taleamor Park offers assistants the opportunity to participate in residency development and maintenance by contributing work in exchange for residency fees.
 An assistant contributes fifteen hours of work each week.
 Taleamor Park especially seeks applicants who have experience in building maintenance and construction, gardening and groundskeeping, plant identification, park planning and construction.

 Assistants pay the $100 non-refundable deposit and cover the cost and preparation of their own meals.

-During the months of May through October, one assistantship will be awarded for each month.
+During the months of May through October, one three-week assistantship will be awarded for each month.
 The preferential due date for assistantship applications is February 14.
 Assistantship positions fill quickly.
-However, applications for the assistantship wait list will be accepted at any time.
+However, those seeking an assistantship may apply at any time for the assistantship wait list and/or for the Tier 3 subsidized rate.

 Residency fees help to cover costs of lodging, studio space, utilities, and maintenance.
 Residents are responsible for the cost and preparation of their own meals.

 Taleamor Park offers a tiered pricing structure in order to allow the broadest possible participation.